 This jurisdictional framework means your small business might need to file unclaimed property reports in several states annually, each with different forms, deadlines, and specific requirements.
 The compliance burden can be significant for resource-constrained SMBs.

-State-specific variations include different dormancy periods, property type definitions, due diligence requirements, reporting thresholds, and filing methods.
+State-specific variations include different dormancy periods for unclaimed property, property type definitions, due diligence requirements, reporting thresholds, and filing methods.
 For example, Delaware requires reporting by March 1st for most property types, while California, Texas, and Florida use October 31st deadlines.
 New York has different deadlines for different property categories.

 Some states have minimum reporting thresholds—they don’t require reports for owners with property valued below certain amounts (often $50-$100).
 Others require reporting regardless of value.
 Due diligence requirements also vary, with some states requiring owner notifications for all property and others only requiring notices above specific dollar thresholds.